 Windows 7 Taskbar Iconizer is a implementation of that feature for Windows XP.
 It basically changes the way the folders and programs are displayed in the Windows Taskbar from their default view to a view where only icons are displayed.
 The program does that only on vertical taskbars.
 If you have customized the position of the Windows Taskbar to be on the left or right side of the desktop then you will not see a difference.

 The only real gain is that additional folders and programs fit into the taskbar.
-Items are automatically grouped which adds even more space to the Taskbar.
+Items are automatically grouped which adds even more space to it, but may be something that Windows XP users may need to get used to first.

 The software program is portable and a restart is required after making the changes.
 The same program has to be used to revert the changes again.